mrhota/cldr-rs/README.md

 # cldr-rs
-CLDR delivery and wrapper for Rust
+CLDR v32 delivery and wrapper for Rust

-# Versioning

-Selecting a version, X.Y.Z, of this library will get you the latest X.Y._ of CLDR.
-I need the freedom to produce patch versions independent of CLDR's patches.
-This explains why the first version of `cldr-rs` was version 29.0.0; to match the then-current version of CLDR.

-I guess I'm more or less using semver because it seems like people expect it, for better or worse.

 # Caveats and Warnings